syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ## Get a lane collection at runtime
 This method returns the lane collection at runtime.

-The following code example illustrates how to get the phase collection at runtime.
+The following code example illustrates how to get the lane collection at runtime.

 {% highlight javascript %}